Latest Recipes

 - Fold the dry ingredients, in two batches, into the beaten egg whites with a rubber spatula.
 When the mixture is smooth and there are no streaks of egg white, stop folding and scrape the batter into the pastry bag. (standing the bag in a tall glass helps if you’re alone).

-- Pipe the batter on the parchment-lined baking sheets in 1-inch (3 cm) circles (about 1 tablespoon each of batter), evenly spaced one-inch (3 cm) apart.
+- Pipe the batter on the parchment-lined baking sheets in 1-inch (2.5 cm) circles evenly spaced one-inch (2.5cm) apart.

-- To make the chocolate filling: Heat the cream in a small saucepan.
-When the cream just begins to boil at the edges, remove from heat and add the chopped chocolate.
+- To make the chocolate filling: in a small saucepan heat the cream and instant coffee if used.
+When the cream just begins to boil at the edges, remove from heat and pour over the chopped chocolate.
 Let sit one minute, then stir until smooth.
-Stir in the pieces of butter.
+Stir in the butter.
 Let cool completely before using.

 - Spread a bit of batter on the inside of the macarons then sandwich them together.